Certs-Study/.github/profile/README.md

 ## Support

-For support, email fake@fake.com or join our Discord channel.
+For support join our Discord channel.

 ## Social
 ## Projects